 Dedicated State Position -

-The Arizona Department of Education is currently in the process of hiring a Computer Science and Educational Technology Specialist.
+The Arizona Department of Education has a Computer Science and Educational Technology Specialist.

 Require High Schools to Offer -